masifrazzaq/test/README.md

 	*	Download src and pom file into the appropriate project folder
 	*	Start Command Prompt
 	*	Change the directory to your project directory and folder
-	*	Run “mvn clear install” command
+	*	Run “mvn clean install” command
 	*	-------------------------------------------------------
 	*	You can import the project in Eclipse via File > Import... > Existing Projects into Workspace
 	*	You can run mvn eclipse:eclipse to re-generate Eclipse .project and .classpath files automatically from your pom.xml file.